httk-system/puppet-setups-control/README.md

 * `manifests/` contains the primary puppet manifests that are run to provision new systems and `site.pp` which is called for puppet apply.

 * `hiera` contains the Hiera configuration.

-  This repository use what we will call the *puppet-setups* method to organize the puppet configuration manifests, which differs from the usual puppet *roles and profiles* method.
+  The configuration data organized in a *"puppet-setups"* model (which differs from the usual puppet *roles and profiles* method).
+  The file `hiera/setup.yaml` contains the *setup hierarchy*, i.e., the declaration of the computing infrastructure configuration.
+  (Which can be divided up into more files if one prefers.)
-  The configuration is declared using a Hiera *setup hierarchy*, where the highest level is a list of software technologies, *setups*.
+  The setup hierarchy is a list of software technologies, *setups*.
   Each *setup* specifies global configuration parameters and assignes specific nodes to *roles* of that software technology.
-  For more details on this model, see [PUPPET_SETUPS.md](PUPPET_SETUPS.md).
+  For more details on this model, see [docs/PUPPET_SETUPS.md](docs/PUPPET_SETUPS.md).

-  The `hiera/setup.yaml` is the *setup hierarchy*, i.e., the declaration of the computing infrastructure configuration.
-  (Which can be divided up into more files if one prefers.)

 * `modules/` uses [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to include all puppet module dependencies.

   It is generally advisible to divide dependencies into *setup modules* and normal puppet modules that manage specific softwares.
   Hence, the standard organization of `modules/` is as follows:

   - `upstream-setups`: a git submodule pointing to the "upstream" repo for *setup modules* (i.e., those from the `httk-system` GitHub organization).
   - `upstream-modules`: a git submodule pointing to the upstream repo for puppet modules.
   - `local-setups`: a git submodule pointing to a repo for *setup modules* tailored for your own computing infrastructure.
   - `local-modules`: a git submodule pointing to a repo for normal puppet modules tailored for your own computing infrastructure.
   - `external`: every subdirectory is a git submodule pointing to an external module, e.g., this is how to include the standard `apache` and `firewall` modules provided by puppetlabs.

 ## Prerequisites

 ### Control center machine

 The infrastructure consists of *managed nodes* and one or more *control centers* (one machine can be both.)
-A *control center* should be a machine where you (or other system administratos) are physically present at to perform system administration tasks, meaning that it is a physically secure place for encryption keys, etc.
+A *control center* should be a machine where a system administrator is physically present to perform system administrative tasks, meaning that it is a physically secure place for encryption keys, etc.

-Furthermore, for management on remote systems all system administrators need a *control user*.
+All system administrators need a *control user*.
 It is a good idea to keep these separate from your regular login names, e.g., by adding a "sys" prefix or suffix to the regular usernames.
 In the following we will refer to, e.g., the *control username*.